Xerophayze/Kokoro-Story/README.md

 Need to tidy a manuscript or add consistent speaker tags before running TTS?
 Use the **Prep Text with Gemini** button:

 1. Enter your Gemini API key and model in **Settings**, then click **Fetch Available Models** if you want to load the latest list directly from Google.
-2. Paste your story in the **Generate** tab and choose whether to prioritize chapter-based splitting or balanced chunks.
+2. Paste your story in the **Generate** tab and decide whether “Generate separate audio files for each chapter” should be enabled.
-3. Click **Prep Text with Gemini**.
-The app will:
+3. Click **Prep Text with Gemini**:
-   - Build sections (chapters or chunks) locally.
+   - If chapter splitting is enabled, Kokoro-Story reuses the detected chapter list and sends each one to Gemini separately with your pre-prompt and the running speaker list.
-   - Show a real-time progress bar (e.g., “Processing section 3 of 7”).
+   - If chapter splitting is disabled, the whole manuscript (plus pre-prompt) is sent in a single Gemini request to respect the context window.
-   - Send each section to Gemini along with your configured prompt and the running list of known speaker tags so names stay consistent.
+   - A real-time progress bar shows which chapter or full-text step is running.
 4. When Gemini finishes, the cleaned/expanded narrative replaces the input field.
 Chapter headings stay inside the narrator tags so audio splitting still works.
-5. Re-run **Analyze Text** if needed and assign voices—your previous voice selections are preserved unless the text actually changes.
+5. Re-run **Analyze Text** if needed.
+Your voice assignments and FX settings remain untouched unless you explicitly reset them.

 Because the speaker list is tracked across sections, characters that appear later continue to use the same tag, which keeps the voice assignment UI tidy and prevents duplicate dropdowns.